ArunSisarran/Music-Playlist-Manager/README.md

     - Add a song to the beginning, end, or a specific position in the playlist.
 2. **Remove Song**

-    - Remove a song by its name or position in the playlist.
+    - Remove a song by its name in the playlist.
 3. **Navigate Playlist (In progress)**

     - Navigate forward and backward through the playlist using the doubly linked list.